nasa/fprime/docs/UsersGuide/dev/configure-ide.md

 # Configuring an IDE for Use With F´

 Many projects like to use IDEs for development.
 This makes development, testing, and tracing easier.
-This document contains some basic instructions on how to setup and IDE.
+This document contains some basic instructions on how to setup an IDE.
 Hopefully, the instructions will work for the IDE of your choice, however; some specific examples are shown below.

 - [Basic IDE Setup: CMake and Generation Variables](#basic-ide-setup-cmake-and-variables)